-- Accident Report This report is to be completed by the person responsible for the student at the time of the accident. - Shop Accident Report This report will be completed for any accident occurring in the shop areas. - Workplace Accident Reporting Form This will be completed when external medical treatment is sought at the time of the accident. - Incident/Near Miss Report This report will be completed for any unplanned event that MAY have caused an injury or equipment damage with no external medical treatment being sought. - Supervisor Workplace Incident/Accident Report This form is to be completed for all employee incident/accidents occurring on school property, or during and work related activity. - Witness Statement This form should be completed with any of the above forms, when applicable.
+- Accident Report This report is to be completed by the person responsible for the student at the time of the accident. - Shop Accident Report This report will be completed for any accident occurring in the shop areas. - Workplace Accident Reporting Form This will be completed when external medical treatment is sought at the time of the accident. - Incident/Near Miss Report This report will be completed for any unplanned event that MAY have caused an injury or equipment damage with no external medical treatment being sought. - Supervisor Workplace Incident/Accident Report This form is to be completed for all employee incident/accidents occurring on school property, or during any work related activity. - Witness Statement This form should be completed with any of the above forms, when applicable.

-Hard copies of the above forms can be found in the Adult Education workroom - File cabinet - top drawer listing "Forms File Drawer".
+Hard copies of the above forms can be found in the Adult Education storeroom - File cabinet - top drawer listing "Forms File Drawer" and in the back of this plan.